CloudNetService/website/versioned_docs/version-3.3/modules/syncproxy.md

 :::

 #### tablist
-This is a json array containing the different tablists which are randomly selected.
+This is a json array containing the different tablists which are playing in a animation.
 :::tip
 If you want to turn off tablist empty the array.
 This should look like this: `"tabListConfigurations": [],`
 :::